fee-sah-yor/fee-sah-yor/README.md

 ### Hi 👋 I'm AFOWOWE FISAYO DORIS
 I'm a passionate front-end developer with a meticulous approach to visual design, ensuring pixel-perfect execution.
 My expertise lies in crafting responsive web applications with efficiency and precision.
-I thrive in collaborative environments, where I actively contribute to transforming ideas into vibrant and engaging digital experiences.
-I recently started writing on medium to document what i learn and it has given me a better understanding of things.
+I thrive in collaborative environments, contributing to transform ideas into vibrant and engaging digital experiences.
+I recently started writing on medium to document what i learn and it has given me a better understanding my field.